vladgabrie1/arduino-ping-pong/README.md

-# Rewritten Markdown Description for the Arduino Ping Pong Game Repository

 # 🎯 Arduino Ping Pong Game

 Welcome to the exciting world of Arduino Ping Pong! 🏓 In this repository, we've created a virtual ping pong game that combines the thrill of table tennis with the magic of Arduino. 🤖